Lucia Nghaamwa

 Lucia Nghaamwa (born 24 September 1946) is a Namibian politician.
 A member of the South West Africa People's Organization, she served as a member of National Assembly of Namibia from 2015 to 2020.
-She is the wife of Usko Nghaamwa, a fellow SWAPO politician who previously served as the Governor of Ohangwena Region.
+She is married to Usko Nghaamwa, a fellow SWAPO politician who previously served as the Governor of Ohangwena Region.

 In 2018, Nghaamwa proposed educational requirements for parents to serve on school boards.